 Though there are a number of benefits of social media, it does present a number of problems.
-The truth is that social media is a relatively new phenomena, and we do not yet fully understand the implication it has on our daily lives.
+The truth is that social media is a relatively new phenomenon, and we do not yet fully understand the implication it has on our daily lives.

 Digital Cocaine speculates what the dangers of our phones and social media might be, but more and more people are actually considering the option of unplugging for personal reasons.

-On average, we waste about 40 minutes of every day perusing our time lines and this number is on the rise.
+On average, we waste about 40 minutes of every day perusing our timelines and this number is on the rise.
 Not to mention, Facebook is a cesspool of fake news…real fake news, that people don’t bother verifying before sharing.

 If you have tried the break away from social media and you are ready to make the leap, you might have been wondering how to quit Facebook.